Skip to content

 Text Editor Configuration

-Topol uses the TinyMCE rich-text editor to power text editing blocks within the Plugin.
-You can customize TinyMCE's behavior by passing a custom tinyConfig object as part of your PLUGIN_OPTIONS customization object.
+TinyMCE is the default text editor.
+You can customize its behavior by passing a custom tinyConfig object as part of your TOPOL_OPTIONS configuration object.
 This configuration is merged with our internal default settings, so you only need to define what you want to change or extend.

 INFO